SKPVenkataSDeepthi/Artificial-Intelligence/README.md

 - `/Generative AI/` - Files and projects from the Generative AI course
 - `/Embeddable AI/` - Projects and applications that embed AI into real-world applications
 - `/Learn AI Hands-On - PyTorch/` - PyTorch-based projects and tutorials
 - `/AI Cookbok/` - Notebooks and practical code from the Open-Source AI Cookbook
+- `/Generative AI with Diffusion Models/` -Files and projects related to the Generative AI course.
+- `/AI on Jetson Nano/` -Projects and tutorials for deploying AI on NVIDIA Jetson Nano.

 ---